Caesium bisulfate

-Caesium bisulfate or cesium hydrogen sulfate is an inorganic compound with the formula CsHSO_{4}.
-The caesium salt of bisulfate, it is a colorless solid obtained by combining Cs_{2}SO_{4} and H_{2}SO_{4}.
+Caesium bisulfate or caesium hydrogensulfate is an inorganic compound with the formula CsHSO4.
+The caesium salt of bisulfate, it is a colorless solid obtained by combining link=caesium sulfate|Cs2SO4 and link=sulfuric acid|H2SO4.

 Properties

-Above 141 °C, CsHSO_{4} is a superionic conductor.
+Above 141 °C, CsHSO4 is a superionic conductor.
 The rapid ionic conductivity arise especially in the range of these temperatures due to the high activity of protons.

 Based on the results of X-ray crystallography, the structure consists of tetrahedral sulfate centers that bridge caesium ions.
 The proton is associated with the oxygen on sulfate.

-CsHSO_{4} goes through three crystalline phases that are referred to as phase III, II, and I. CsHSO_{4} is initially existing in phase III at a room temperature of 21 °C. Phase III ranges from 21 °C to 90 °C with a transition temperature of 90 °C to 100 °C between phase III and phase II.
-Phase II ranges from 90 °C to 140 °C. At 140 °C, CsHSO_{4} undergoes a phase shift from phase II to phase I.
+CsHSO4 goes through three crystalline phases that are referred to as phase III, II, and I. CsHSO4 is initially existing in phase III at a room temperature of 21 °C. Phase III ranges from 21 °C to 90 °C with a transition temperature of 90 °C to 100 °C between phase III and phase II.
+Phase II ranges from 90 °C to 140 °C. At 140 °C, CsHSO4 undergoes a phase shift from phase II to phase I.

-Phase III (21 °C to 90 °C) and Phase II (90 °C to 140 °C) are referred to as the monoclinic phases, in which CsHSO_{4} exhibits its lowest proton conductivity.
-As the crystalline structure's temperature is raised, it will show variations in the unit cell volume and the arrangement of its hydrogen bonds, which will alter the ability of a CsHSO_{4} crystalline structure to allow the displacement of protons.
+Phase III (21 °C to 90 °C) and Phase II (90 °C to 140 °C) are referred to as the monoclinic phases, in which CsHSO4 exhibits its lowest proton conductivity.
+As the crystalline structure's temperature is raised, it will show variations in the unit cell volume and the arrangement of its hydrogen bonds, which will alter the ability of a CsHSO4 crystalline structure to allow the displacement of protons.

-At 141 °C, the CsHSO_{4} crystal structure experiences a structural change from monoclinic phase II to a tetragonal phase, becoming phase I. Phase I has more elevated crystal symmetry and widened lattice dimensions.
+At 141 °C, the CsHSO4 crystal structure experiences a structural change from monoclinic phase II to a tetragonal phase, becoming phase I. Phase I has more elevated crystal symmetry and widened lattice dimensions.
 Phase I is noted as the superprotonic phase (strong conducting phase), which triggers an extreme growth in proton conductivity by four orders of magnitude, reaching 10 mS/cm.
-This makes the conductivity of CsHSO_{4} ten-fold stronger than the conductivity of a sodium chloride aqueous solution.
-In the superprotonic phase, the movement of an SO_{4} tetrahedron generates a disruption of the hydrogen bond network, which accelerates proton transfer.
+This makes the conductivity of CsHSO4 ten-fold stronger than the conductivity of a sodium chloride aqueous solution.
+In the superprotonic phase, the movement of an SO4 tetrahedron generates a disruption of the hydrogen bond network, which accelerates proton transfer.
 The tetragonal anions available in the structure are accountable for the arrangement of the hydrogen bonds with the moving protons.